 PPHP has been impacted by cultural issues, political pressure, and health care developments, and we continue to expand and adapt to meet the changing needs of a diverse community.
 A growing number of women, men, and families benefit from our quality health care, unbiased education, and persistent advocacy efforts.
 PPHP remains the trusted provider of these services and programs in our region.

-In 2015, we served more than 34,000 women, men, and teens with high quality, compassionate care at 10 centers.
+In 2016, we served more than 36,000 women, men, and young people with high-quality, compassionate care at 10 health centers and two SmartWheels education and testing mobile units.
 This is a long way from the 382 exams provided over a six-month period in 1935, according to an early report in Westchester.

-PPHP is proud to be the largest provider of reproductive health care in the region and is committed to ensuring that women, men, and teens receive comprehensive and compassionate health care and information for many more years to come.
+PPHP is proud to be the largest provider of reproductive health care in the region and is committed to ensuring that women, men, and young people receive comprehensive and compassionate health care and information for many more years to come.